|Policy Title:||Multi-Year Contracts for Non-Tenure-Track Faculty Members|

 - Each contract will provide for an appointment of no more than three years, and may provide for a probationary period of not more than one year.

-- Each contract may specify the percent of the appointment that will be allocated to service or other areas, if any, but each contract must include a librarianship appointment or teaching appointment of at least half-time, as specified in state law.
+- Each contract may specify the percent of the appointment that will be allocated to service or other areas, if any, but each contract must include a librarianship appointment or a .5 or greater classroom or online teaching appointment, as specified in state law.

 - Each contract shall provide that any decision regarding reappointment following the contract’s expiration is within the university’s sole discretion.

 Non-tenure-track faculty positions include those of instructors, senior instructors, scholars in residence, artists in residence, clinical teaching-track professors, and others who are not on the tenure track.
 However, faculty members with these titles are eligible for multi-year contracts under this policy only if they hold a librarianship appointment or a .5 or greater classroom or online teaching appointment.
 Separate statutory provisions authorize multi-year contracts for faculty members whose primary job assignment is clinical care, and for certain employees who perform research.
 See CRS 24-19-108(b), 24-19-104(1.5)(c), 24-19-104(1.5)(d).